 Air Filtration System

-Meeting the latest environmental standards, KnitMesh Technologies produce a range of knitted wire mesh air filters, separator elements and breathers for numerous industrial & automotive applications.
+Meeting the latest environmental standards, KnitMesh Technologies produce a range of knitted wire mesh air filtration systems including air filters, separator elements and breathers for numerous industrial & automotive applications.

 Knitted wire mesh has a unique interlocking asymmetrical wire loop structure creating a tortuous path that is highly effective for particle capture and elimination of entrained materials & droplets in air and vapour flows.